The 'Big Package': How Russia was driven to default | Headlines

 "Basically the question was, does this mean we can't rate Russia any more?"
 It turned out the answer was yes.
 DEFAULT DEADLINE ONE With so many hurdles being erected, expectations built that Russia would default on its first post-sanctions' bond payments either on March 16, or a month later at the end of a 30-day "grace period."
 However, a special "waiver" in the U.S. sanctions granted by the Treasury's Office of Foreign Assets Control allowed payments to go through.

-THE "BIG PACKAGE" At around 11.30 p.m.
+THE 'BIG PACKAGE' At around 11.30 p.m.
 (2230 GMT) on Feb.
-25, the day after Russian troops entered Ukraine, European Union's experts in Brussels said a set of sanctions they had worked on for days, or the "Big Package" as they called it, was ready.
+25, the day after Russian troops entered Ukraine, European Union experts in Brussels said a set of sanctions they had worked on for days, or the "Big Package" as they called it, was ready.

 "That was really the moment when we said, okay, well we've done it," one European source told Reuters.
 "That was, I think, a very pivotal moment for a lot of people around a table."
 SWIFT ACTION